maedbhk/cerebellum_connectivity/README.md

 > NOTE: this command does model training and evaluation using the default parameters set in `model_config.json`

-> To provide different arguments to the training and/or evaluation routines, pass in parameters from `model_config.json` as key-word args

     $ from connectivity.models.run_connectivity import train_evaluate
     $ train_evaluate(lambdas=[10, 100, 1000], train_subjects=[3, 4], eval_subjects=[3, 4])

+> NOTE: to train and/or evaluate the model using different subjects, models etc. just pass in parameters from `model_config.json` as key-word args

 Project Organization